 The gig I am going to optimize for this challenge is the “Do long tail keyword research“.

 When I created it, I just added one picture, a basic title, three packages and the following description.

-This are the views I was getting (and only 2 clicks in the last 30 days).
+These are the impressions I got (and only 2 clicks in the last 30 days).